asyncjs/async-website/_posts/2019-05-02-ask-the-brains.md

 - Is it just me, or is React Router 5 rubbish?
 - Should I write unit tests, integration tests, or both?

-The format works best when there is a diverse group of people and opinions in the room, so whether you consider yourself an absolute beginner, or a seasoned pro, please do come and join!
+The format works best when there is a diverse group of people and opinions in the room, so whether you consider yourself an absolute beginner, or a seasoned pro, do come and join.

+So, please put your thinking caps on now and start thinking of some questions you would like to ask, so you can come prepared!